ROCm/HIP/docs/understand/programming_model.rst

 .. _programming_model:

 *******************************************************************************
-Introduction to HIP programming model
+Introduction to the HIP programming model
 *******************************************************************************

 The HIP programming model enables mapping data-parallel C/C++ algorithms to massively